pelensky/pelensky/README.md

 I only check email at the start and the end of the day.

-Please don't call me on the phone - I absolutely hate it when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in a country in which I have an accent).
+Please don't call me on the phone - I am uncomfortable when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in a country in which I had an accent).

-That being said, I am always happy to have a Slack Call, Google Hangout or Zoom meeting if we plan one; even as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"
+I am always happy to have a Slack Call, Google Hangout or Zoom meeting if we plan one; even as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"

-I always turn my video on when we have a call, and would appreciate if you do the same, as this is more personal.
+I always turn my video on when we have a call, and would appreciate if you do the same.

 ## Meetings
-If the outcome of a meeting can be decided or communicated in an email or slack conversation, I would prefer we didn't have the meeting.
+If the outcome of a meeting can be communicated or decided in an email or Slack conversation I would prefer we didn't have the meeting.

 I am quite protective of my time, so if I a meeting is optional for me, please let me know.

-Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me.
-That being said, if I am leaving a meeting and you would prefer for me to stay, please let me know.
+Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me and my work.
+That said if I am leaving a meeting and you would prefer for me to stay, please let me know, and I will be happy to stay.

 ## Feedback
 > All Feedback is Kind - [Dana Svoboda](http://www.chiefjoyofficer.com/)

 A game changer for me was rethinking feedback.
 There is no such thing as 'positive' or 'negative' feedback.
-Feedback is intended to help people grow.
+Feedback is intended to help people grow, and a gift from the person giving it.

 This is an over-simiplication, and for every rule there are multiple exceptions, but I choose to assume positive intent and that feedback from people I respect is always them trying to help me on my journey.